Site & Safety Rules

 CHECK-IN PROCEDURE

-- On arrival at ACE COMBAT Airsoft Kent site, please park your vehicle in the designated parking area.
+• On arrival at ACE COMBAT Airsoft site, please park your vehicle in the designated parking area.
 (Note all vehicles are left at owner’s risk).

 If any time during play an airsoft weapon is believed to exceed the site’s limit it will be checked.

-Sniper/DMR weapons must not be capable of Full Auto fire.
+• Semi locked must not be capable of full auto.

 SAFETY RULES